 The trim is white.
 Plain old white.
 It doesn’t ever read yellow, green, pink, purple, or blue.
 It is ever so slightly gray and usually warm but looks cooler in my south-facing living room.
 I’ve never specified this white before.
 It’s not terrible.
 With warm golds, it can look a little icy, however.
 It depends on the light.

 See, it looks pretty white here.
 But, it’s not bad.

 Alright, let me get to my point.
 The point is that if you look around you at the colors of your trim and walls, you’ll see that it is comprised of hundreds of colors.
-There’s shadow and shade, reflection and hi-lights.
+There are shadow and shade, reflection, and hi-lights.
 Our eye blends it all together and decides what the color really is based on years of experience.